elotroalex/f22-intro-dh/general.md

 - 20% Online Annotations
 - 10% Class Participation
 - 20% Midterm Exam
-- 25% Collective Research Project
+- 30% Collective Research Project
-- 25% Scholarly Project Design Paper
+- 20% Scholarly Project Design Paper

 ### Fundamentals of Computing

 This course shares much with peer courses at other institutions.
 You will study several genres of Digital Humanities, and get a sense of the wide range of practical possibilities available to you now, or in the future.
-The course revolves around two gravitational pulls: a sense of the architectures behind the scholarly and cultural record (the Humanities, sort of), and what we could call fundamentals of computing (the Digital, sort of).
-Even though there are no technical requirements prior to you joining the class, you will be expected to experiment with new tools and learn new technical skills throughout the semester.
+One important difference, though, between this course and that of our peers is that ours does not spend too much time on the field of Digital Humanities itself qua field.
+Our course hovers instead between two gravitational centers: the architectures behind the scholarly and cultural record (the Humanities, sort of), and what we could call fundamentals of computing (the Digital, sort of).

-Although you will be exposed to several "user friendly" tools and genres of Digital Humanities, the accent will be placed on symbolic computation---the manipulation of symbols.
+Even though there are no technical requirements prior to you joining the class, you will be expected to play with new tools and learn new concrete technical skills throughout the semester.
+Even though you will be exposed to several "user friendly" tools and genres of Digital Humanities, the accent will be placed on symbolic computation.
 This will involve a completely different way of understanding and using your computer for many of you.
 The course is designed to guide you through these beginner steps in a way that hopefully minimizes the sense of alienation you may feel.
 These "fundamentals" serve as the basis for most artisanal practices in the Digital Humanities and beyond.
 In this sense, the course also serves as a friendly introduction to computation for Humanities majors or graduate students.
 You will not be expected to be a full-time programmer at the end of the course, or even "learn how to code," but you will be expected to understand many related concepts, and even do a thing or two using symbols instead of clicks.
 In Part II in the Spring, we will build on these fundamentals to improve our computational skills in order to begin to use algorithms and other computational techniques to study and manipulate cultural corpora at various scales.

 In addition to computing, you will also be introduced to some basics of Design and Project Management throughout the course.
 Design, because it shows we care about our audiences, and Project Management because projects need to be properly scoped and organized in order to become a reality in time.